 “Let’s go camping and not come back for a while.” –Unknown

-For today’s blog, I am highlighting 3 of the Virginia State Parks in which we have camped so far this summer; Belle Isle, Pocahontas, and Powhatan State Parks.
+In a previous blog, I highlighted Chippokes Plantation State Park.
+For today’s blog, I am highlighting 3 more of the Virginia State Parks in which we have camped: Belle Isle, Pocahontas, and Powhatan State Parks.

-Belle Isle State Park: Address: 1632 Belle Isle Road, Lancaster, VA.; Opens March 1 and closes the 1st Monday of December; Rates: $35 per night, $245 per week (*rates vary per website); Acreage: 733
+Address: 1632 Belle Isle Road, Lancaster, VA.; Opens March 1 and closes the 1st Monday of December; Rates vary so check the website; Acreage: 733

-For visitors, the park offers picnic shelters, hiking, biking, bridle trails, motor boat and car top launches, bicycle and canoe rentals, playgrounds, boardwalk and fishing pier, and overnight lodging.
+For visitors, the park offers picnic shelters, hiking, biking, bridle trails, motorboat, and car-top launches, bicycle and canoe rentals, playgrounds, a boardwalk and fishing pier, and overnight lodging.

 Named after Chief Powhatan’s famous daughter, Pocahontas, and 20 miles from Richmond, Virginia’s State Capital, Pocahontas State Park is the largest and oldest State Park in Virginia, established in 1946.

-Pocahontas State Park has three lakes and hosts a large aquatic center, boat rentals, banquet halls, cabins, picnicking facilities, 2,000 seat amphitheater, 90+ miles of hiking trails, bridal trails, and is the site of the Civilian Conservation Corps Museum that is dedicated to depression era workers responsible for developing what would become Pocahontas State Park and the National Park Service’s Prince William Forest Park.
+Pocahontas State Park has three lakes and hosts a large aquatic center, boat rentals, banquet halls, cabins, picnicking facilities, 2,000 seat amphitheater, 90+ miles of hiking trails, bridle trails, and is the site of the Civilian Conservation Corps Museum that is dedicated to depression-era workers responsible for developing what would become Pocahontas State Park and the National Park Service’s Prince William Forest Park.

 The campground has 130 sites, 4 Yurts, and 6 cabins.
-Amenities include full service bathhouses, dump station, water and electric hookups, fire rings, and picnic tables.
+Amenities include full-service bathhouses, dump stations, water, and electric hookups, fire rings, and picnic tables.

 Our Review: This is a very big park with something for everyone.
-It’s services are busy with day use visitors and despite the large campground, it is well maintained and quiet.
-Our first site was across from the children’s playground and a wide open space for games.
+Its services are busy with day-use visitors and despite the size of the campground, it is well-maintained and quiet.
+Our first site was across from the children’s playground and a wide-open space for games.
 Our second site was heavily wooded and private.
 So close to Richmond, the park itself feels like a wooded oasis in the middle of suburbia.

-Powhatan State Park; Address: 4616 Powhatan State Park Road, Powhatan, VA; Open from the 1st Friday in March to the 1st Monday in December; Rates: $35 per night, $245 per week (*rates vary per website); Acreage: 1565
+Address: 4616 Powhatan State Park Road, Powhatan, VA; Open from the 1st Friday in March to the 1st Monday in December; Rates vary so check the website; Acreage: 1565

-The campground has 3 yurts and 29 campsites with some pull through sites that can accommodate up to RVs up to 60 feet.
-Amenities include a full service bathhouse, dump station, water and electric hookups, fire rings, and picnic tables.
+The campground has 3 yurts and 29 campsites with some pull-through sites that can accommodate RVs up to 60 feet.
+Amenities include a full-service bathhouse, dump station, water, and electric hookups, fire rings, and picnic tables.
 The park also hosts a canoe-in or hike-in campground accessible by the James River.
-There are 9 primitive sites that are open year round.
+There are 9 primitive sites that are open year-round.
 These sites have a composting toilet but do not have water or electricity.

 Our Review: The smallest of the parks we’ve visited so far, it is one of our favorites.
-It is quiet and well maintained.
-The sites are well positioned and spaced out.
-This is however, the first Virginia State Park that warned us to be Bear aware, warning campers how to secure their equipment and food stores from area bears.
-While we did not encounter bears on our first trip, we did see deer that come to the road and trails.
+It is quiet and well-maintained.
+The sites are well-positioned and spaced out.
+This is, however, the first Virginia State Park that warned us to be Bear aware, warning campers how to secure their equipment and food stores from area bears.
+While we did not encounter bears during our trips to the park, we regularly see deer that come to the road and trails.
 The rangers were friendly and informative and there were regular patrols through the campground.

 We love our State Parks.
-Of those we have visited so far, many of the sites are “site specific,” or by reservation, but there are also sites that are first come, first served.
-Check in is 4pm and check out is 1pm.
-Each park is very distinct in it’s landscape but the campgrounds are maintained in a consistent manner.
-Some sites are gravel while other are black top and we’ve been happy to have been in at least two sites that have been level!
+Of those we have visited so far, many of the sites are “site-specific,” or by reservation, but there are also sites that are first-come, first-served.
+Check-in is 4pm and check-out is 1pm.
+Each park is very distinct in its landscape but the campgrounds are maintained in a consistent manner.
+Some sites are gravel while others are blacktop and we’ve been happy to have been in at least two sites that have been level!

-We have enjoyed a summer in the Virginia State Parks and plan to explore as many of the other parks as we can while continuing to go back to our favorites as well.
-We look forward to fall camping and enjoying a warm fire and the fall colors.
-We recommend the Virginia State Parks, not only for camping, but for anyone that enjoys outdoor activities.
+We recommend the Virginia State Parks, not only for camping but for anyone that enjoys outdoor activities.
 If going for the day, be aware that there is a $5 parking fee in all of the parks.

-Our State’s moto is, “Virginia is for Lovers” and that is true.
-If you love lakes, beaches, mountains, hills, wide open spaces, and walking in the woods, Virginia has a State Park that you will enjoy.
+Our State’s motto is, “Virginia is for Lovers” and that is true.
+If you love lakes, beaches, mountains, hills, wide-open spaces, and walking in the woods, Virginia has a State Park that you will enjoy.
 Come visit us!